Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/guides/jenkins_core/4_single_vm_jenkins_pipeline_ci_ci_implementation_for_nodejs_projects.md

   1. Poll SCM: this creates(more like) a cron job, and polls to Github at whichever interval you set.
 If a change is detected on the repo, the Jenkins job workflow will be automatically triggered and the CI/CD process will kick in.
 If no change is detected, no action will be taken.

-  > **P.S: We can set this up directly in our Groovy script without doing it manually on the Jenkins UI.
+  > **P.S: We can set this up directly in our Groovy script(as shown below), without doing it manually on the Jenkins UI.
 The Jenkins server will pick it up, and update on the UI - on our behalf.
 That will(at least) be a good test to verify that your Groovy script is being referenced.**

   ```groovy
     pipeline {